gmp-prem/BasicROS/README.md

   <img src="https://github.com/gmp-prem/BasicROS/blob/main/Images/ubuntu-desktop-edited.png" width="500" height="300">
   <img src="https://github.com/gmp-prem/BasicROS/blob/main/Images/ubuntu-launchpad.png" width="500" height="300">
 </p>

-**File system level on ubuntu**

-it is very important to understand the file system level on Ubuntu since you are going to work with it, many times you will use the terminal to access and manipulate your files, the picture shown below is the main file system level of Ubuntu that you should know

-INSERT FILE SYSTEM LEVEL IMAGE

 ### Performing task on Ubuntu
 **Shell** is a command-line interface that interprets what should the ubuntu perform from command of user, there are many shells out there but the default one of ubuntu is Bourne-Again shell or bash